Put Knowledge into Practice and Explore Authentic Leadership with HR Professionals

 • But doing all of this with skill, getting input and feedback from trusted others, and knowing when to dial qualities up or down

-Gill went on to present an overview of the cultural changes that she had led across her organisation, role modeling a new way of leading authentically, which led to significant improvements in culture, engagement, and organisational performance.
+Gill presented an overview of the cultural changes that she had led across her organisation, role modeling a new way of leading authentically, which led to significant improvements in culture, engagement, and organisational performance.
 She closed with a reminder that being an authentic leader requires hard work, perseverance, and resilience, but comes with rewards, for you as a leader and for the people that you lead, which make the investment so very worthwhile.

-We then facilitated round table discussions centred around a variety of topics enabling attendees to blend real-world applications with scholarly analysis.
+Lively and collaborative roundtable discussions centred around a variety of topics enabling attendees to blend practical applications with scholarly analysis, exploring aspects such as developing self-awareness as a leader, toxic authenticity, overcoming challenges, how authenticity and remote working coexist and exploring how authentic and sustainable leadership impacts on employees specifically in relation to enabling higher engagement and overarching positive performance.
 All attendees had a positive experience, feeling they had an opportunity to contribute, and gaining value and enjoyment from the discussions.
 Additionally, they felt they gained something useful that had a practical application in their workplace.
 Learning from others, sharing views, and exploring alternative mindsets were positive takeaways from the event.

-Look out for the next event in early summer, 2025!
+Look out for the next event in late Spring, 2025!

 The event will be posted and you can sign up via The CIPD Branch in South East Scotland Events | Eventbrite